 Suppose a sprinter dissipates twice as much power as a non-sprinter, as in Spark applications on chip multiprocessors.
 We find that the breaker does not trip when less than 25% of the chips sprint and definitely trips when more than 75% of the chips sprint.
 In other words, $N{\rm min} = 0.25N$ and $N{\rm max} = 0.75N$.
-We consider UL489 circuit breakers from Rockwell Automation, which can be overloaded to 125-175% of rated current for a 150 second sprint [6, 45, 49].
+We consider UL489 circuit breakers from Rockwell Automation, which can be overloaded to 125-175% of rated current for a 150s sprint [Zheng and Wang 2015; Wang et al. 2012; Allen-Bradley 2016].

 Uninterruptible Power Supplies.
-When the breaker trips and resets, power distribution switches from the branch circuit to the uninterruptible power supply (UPS) [19, 20].
+When the breaker trips and resets, power distribution switches from the branch circuit to the uninterruptible power supply (UPS) [Govindan et al. 2011, 2012].
 The rack augments power delivery with batteries to complete sprints in progress.
-Lead acid batteries support discharge times of 5-120 minutes, long enough to support the duration of a sprint.
+Lead acid batteries support discharge times of 5-120min, long enough to support the duration of a sprint.
 After completing sprints and resetting the breaker, servers resume computation on the branch circuit.

 However, servers are forbidden from sprinting again until UPS batteries have been recharged.
 Sprints before recovery would compromise server availability and increase vulnerability to power emergencies.
 Moreover, frequent discharges without recharges would shorten battery life.
 The average recovery duration, denoted by $\Delta t{\text{recover}}$, depends on the UPS discharge depth and recharging time.
-A battery can be recharged to 85% capacity in $8-10\times$ the discharge time [7], which corresponds to $8-10\times$ the sprint duration.
+A battery can be recharged to 85% capacity in 8-10× the discharge time [Ametek 2016], which corresponds to 8-10× the sprint duration.